 rsync -e "ssh -i $HOME/.ssh/id" -r /site/* $BLOG_REMOTEUSER@$BLOG_REMOTEHOST:$BLOG_REMOTEDIR

-Yes, I know, the GEM_HOMEis not necessary.
-It’s already set in the docker image.
-One of the artifacts of former revisions.
-In a more polished version i will clean this up.
+Yes, I know, the GEM_HOME is not necessary.
+It’s already set in the Docker image.
+One of the artefacts of former revisions.
+In a more polished version I will clean this up.

 Successful workflow

-There is a reason, why I configured the variables and secrets first.
+There is a reason why I configured the variables and secrets first.
 Pushing the workflow into the repository already starts the workflow.
-Because it’s a push at the end.
+Because it’s a push in the end.
 You can check at actions if your workflow worked as expected.

 Takeaways

-The “schwupsidisity”4 increase of your own gitea compared is really nice.
-And the new worklow is so much more comfortable that i’m asking myself why i didn’t configured it earlier.
+The “Schwupsidisity”4 increase of your own Gitea is really nice.
+And the new workflow is so much more comfortable that I’m asking myself why I didn’t configure it earlier.
 And yes, this blog entry is a test entry.
 If you can read this, everything I described before is used to publish this blog entry.
-This is the reason why i didn’t wait until i have a more refined version ;)
+This is the reason why I didn’t wait until I have a more refined version ;)

-1. Something that looks remotely like a dance, but really isn’t.
-It’s emulation of a competency to avoid embarrassment in social situation.
+Something that looks remotely like a dance, but really isn’t.
+It’s emulation of a competency to avoid embarrassment in a social situation. ↩

-2. I’m using that feature so seldomly that I have to search for the position in the menu structure each time …
+I’m using that feature so seldom that I have to search for the position in the menu structure each time — ↩

-3. It took me longer than i would like to recognize that workflow and workflowsare not the same …
+It took me longer than I would like to admit that

-4. The perceived speed of a system when using it.
-A system with a high schwubsidity feels fast.
+The perceived speed of a system when using it.
+A system with a high Schwupsidisity feels fast. ↩